TymurGubayev/scripts/docs/gui/job-details.rst

     :tags: fort inspection jobs workorders interface

-This tool allows you to inspect or change the input reagents for the selected job: open the job's "Details" screen by clicking the magnifying glass, then press :kbd:`Ctrl-D`.
+This tool allows you to inspect or change the input reagents for the selected job: open the job's "Details" screen by clicking the magnifying glass, then press :kbd:`Ctrl-D` or click the "Configure job inputs" label.
+This is possible in a workshop job list and manager work order list (in case the magnifying glass is present), as well as from the work order conditions screen.

 Pressing :kbd:`i` shows a dialog where you can select an item type from a list.